Forrest General reports 122 hospitalized with COVID-19

-Out of the total number of patients, 18 are vaccinated with the virus while 104 have been confirmed unvaccinated.
-Additionally, there are 32 unvaccinated ICU patients and three vaccinated ICU patients.
-Thirteen unvaccinated individuals and two vaccinated individuals are also currently on ventilators.
+Out of the total number of patients, 17 are vaccinated while 105 have been confirmed unvaccinated.
+Additionally, there are 30 unvaccinated ICU patients and three vaccinated ICU patients.
+Fourteen unvaccinated individuals and one vaccinated individual are also currently on ventilators.

 For more information about COVID-19 testing options and vaccine availability, click here.